gotchoices/MyCHIPs/doc/learn-tally.md

 - The Vendor displays or transmits a ticket QR code, containing the connection ticket;
 - The customer scans the ticket using his app;
-- The customer's host agent contacts the Vendor's host agent system at the specified port and presents the connection token.;
+- The customer's host agent contacts the Vendor's host agent system at the specified port and presents the connection token;
   The vendor's system must prove its authenticity via the public agent key it supplied in the ticket;
 - The customer proves authenticity simply by possessing the token;
 - The customer system provides the [customer's certificate](#entity-certificates).
-- The Vendor's system will offer the draft tally (or a clone of it when the token is meant to handle multiple connections).
+- The vendor's system will complete the draft tally (or a clone of it when the token is meant to handle multiple connections).
+- The vendor system will send the tally to a human (or an authorized bot) for signing.
 - The customer will be given the opportunity to accept/modify/reject the tally.
 - If he accepts it, we are done.
 The draft tally has already been signed with its preferred terms.
-- If he modifies it with a counteroffer, some human user (or authorized bot) on the Vendor's end would have to re-sign the tally (assuming they are willing to) before the tally becomes active.
+- If he modifies it with a counteroffer, some (probably human) user on the vendor's end would have to re-sign the tally (assuming they are willing to) before the tally becomes active.
   The vendor (or vendor system) would also have the option of re-counterign or refusing the modified tally.

 Once the tally is established, the customer can [set parameters](#trading-variables) on the tally to